voorhoede/web-basics-course/readme.md

 ## Scripts

 - `npm run start -w slides` - serves the slides on a local server
-- `npm run start -w exercise-runner` - serves the exercise on a local server
+- `npm run start -w exercises` - serves the exercise on a local server